usnistgov/ARIAC_docs/docs/competition/overview.rst

 flip the module.
 The vacuum gripper should then be placed on the side of the module allowing for it to be flipped and giving access to the other necessary welds.
 The module should then be sent back to the welding robot for the final set of welds.

-.. <insert image of module flip in progress>
+.. <insert image of module flip in progress -> post insertion of new parts>

 **Module Submission**